-Designed by architecture firm Tod Williams Billie Tsien Architects, lively colors, patterns and textures will compliment the public spaces meant to be a “living room for New York City.”
+Designed by architecture firm Tod Williams Billie Tsien Architects, lively colors, patterns and textures compliment the public spaces meant to be a “living room for New York City.”

 “The new David Geffen Hall will be NYC’s cultural hub, teeming with excitement from early morning to late at night—a place where New Yorkers will drop by just to see what’s happening, knowing they will find welcoming public spaces offering dynamic free entertainment, food, fun, art and culture in addition to the superb performances of the NY Philharmonic,” said Katherine Farley, Chair of the Board of Directors at Lincoln Center.

-Around 6,000 jobs and $600 million in economic activity will be created from this project.
+Around 6,000 jobs and $600 million in economic activity have been created from this project.
 “We built through the pandemic because we knew New Yorkers needed jobs as much as they needed culture.
 We are so grateful to the vast numbers of people who helped make this vision come to life—partners, donors, trustees, staff, designers, engineers and builders.
 We look forward to welcoming everyone in October,” said Farley.

 The new David Geffen Hall is the “largest cultural investment project to open since before the pandemic,” shared Henry Timms, President and CEO of Lincoln Center for the Performing Art in a recent press release.